 Travelling with dogs in the UK

-Going abroad involves getting a pet passport, extra vaccinations and being confident speaking a different language should you need a vet when you are away, and your pet needs to be confident and happy out of their normal environment.
+Pandemic aside, taking your dog abroad means extra paperwork, vet trips, vaccinations and being confident speaking a different language should you need a vet when you are away.
+Your pet also needs to be confident and happy out of their normal environment.
 There will be longer travel times and possibly higher temperatures for your dog to deal with too.

 Staying in the UK means you can alleviate a lot of this stress.
 Just jump in the car and go, the benefit being that the UK is pretty small, and you can reach most places within a few hours of travelling.
 This means that your pet doesn’t have to travel too far, especially useful if they suffer from travel sickness.

 Once you’ve decided to stay in the UK and you’ve made a list of everything to take you need to decide where you would like to stay.
 Some owners have motorhomes, caravans or choose to go camping, however there are also pet friendly hotels, B&Bs, self-catering cottages and static caravans to choose from.

 Once you’ve established if they are pet friendly, check whether there is an extra charge for pets and if it is per pet or per week.
 Some places have restrictions on the number of pets you can take and the size too.

 Unless you have friends that can recommend somewhere first-hand you will need to do some research.
 Check the online reviews for the accommodation (best to check dog friendly websites) and see what walks and facilities are available nearby for your dog.
 Many places don’t allow you to leave your dog in the property on their own so if you want to go out to dinner you will need to check what dog friendly pubs and cafes are close by.